City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Introduction

 \begin{taskbox} Agent must navigate without any landmark annotations or explicit city navigation instructions, relying exclusively on images observed at each intersection.
 This task requires agents to leverage their intrinsic world knowledge to facilitate spatial understanding, accurate self-positioning, and sequential decision-making to reach the goal. \end{taskbox}

-Existing datasets \cite{mirowski2018cities_without_map, chen2019touchdown} exhibit several limitations: 1) they contain relatively short path lengths, 2) they are restricted to one-two cities, 3) many of them are closed source (not available even on request) 4) given their widespread usage over the years, there is a significant likelihood that MLLMs have been exposed to these datasets during training.
-To address these limitations, we introduce a novel, diverse dataset comprising paths of length greater than 2 Km, and include over 50+ decision points, spanning four distinct cities, thereby testing varied capabilities of MLLMs and significantly enhancing the task complexity.
+Existing datasets \cite{mirowski2018cities_without_map, chen2019touchdown} exhibit several limitations: 1) they contain relatively short path lengths, 2) they are restricted to one-two cities, 3) given their widespread usage over the years, there is a significant likelihood that MLLMs have been exposed to these datasets during training.
+Hence, we introduce a novel, diverse dataset, CityNav, comprising paths of length greater than 2 Km, and include over 50+ decision points, spanning four distinct cities, thereby testing varied capabilities of MLLMs and significantly enhancing the task complexity.
+Importantly, to mirror the inherently multilingual nature of real-world urban navigation \cite{pfeiffer-etal-2022-xgqa,dalal2023mmt,Chen_2024_CVPR}, CityNav is multilingual, featuring routes with diverse language cues (e.g., street signs) across its cities.
 Our dataset is constructed using Google Street View panograph \cite{anguelov2010google}.
 Alongside the dataset, we provide a robust evaluation platform capable of deploying MLLMs directly onto the Google Street View navigation graph.
 The platform is explicitly designed to handle practical navigation challenges such as dead ends, missing street connections, and abrupt transitions inherent to Google Street View.

 We further introduce \emph{Verbalization of Path (VoP)}, a mechanism designed to explicitly extract and leverage the latent world knowledge internalized by MLLMs.
 By prompting agents to verbalize navigation paths, as illustrated in Fig.~\ref{fig:mardarchod}, VoP substantially enhances the performance of MLLM-based agents on long-range navigation tasks.
 Since navigating unstructured environments is widely regarded as a fundamental hallmark of intelligence~\cite{mirowski2018cities_without_map}, our results highlight the effectiveness of VoP in bridging the gap between static reasoning capabilities and dynamic, real-world sequential decision-making.